 What is the the European Union?

-The European Union (EU) is a political and economic union consisting of the 28 member states.
-It was originally established to promote peace on the continent but has grown in importance since its birth.
+The European Union (EU) is a political and economic union consisting of 28 member states.
+It was originally established to promote peace on the continent but has grown in importance since being established.

 The single market, a singular internal market between the member states, allows for the free movement of people, goods, services, and money.
 EU citizens have the absolute freedom to study, work, live and retire in any European Union country.